elsehow/hyphy/README.md

 use [Kefir streams](https://rpominov.github.io/kefir/)
 to incrementally build an application state using messages that come over a [hyperlog](https://github.com/mafintosh/hyperlog][hyperlog)

-since we cannot know the order in which we will receive hyperlog nodes, CES/FRP gives us an advantage. we can use =bufferBy=, =bufferWhileBy=, and other tricks, followed by a final =scan= to produce a stream of application states, all of which are built incrementally from hyperlog messages
+since we cannot know the order in which we will receive hyperlog nodes, CES/FRP gives us an advantage. we can use `bufferBy`, `bufferWhileBy`, and other tricks, followed by a final `scan` to produce a stream of application states, all of which are built incrementally from hyperlog messages

 we can use the resulting stream objects to power react/virtual-dom-like views, and/or to save stuff into an app db. with some trickery, we can even use such a stream to purposefully remember/replicate only certain parts of the hyperlog, although doing that is outside of this module's scope.